This post may contain affiliate links.

 Overtraining can frequently cause depression and worsening moods.
 Behavioral and psychological changes seen in overtraining are attributed to the increase of inflammatory cytokines.

-When exercise and training is managed properly, it should boost your mood and ease depression/anxiety.
+When exercise and training are managed properly, they should boost your mood and ease depression/anxiety.
 But, overtraining can have quite the opposite effect.

 6. Your hair, skin, and nails look terrible